 Although the sugar bush, with its many maple trees and hundreds and hundreds of gallons of sap collected each spring, figured large in my mother’s childhood it never did in mine.
 Instead, I remember the leather-smelling shop and the tall west windows casting light over the main workbench.
 It was here that he’d let us play.

 Dangerous tools like awls, and these half-circle knives which cut through leather with one smooth roll were off limits,

 but we were allowed to use the punch.

-We’d rotate the wheel, choosing different-sized holes, and it didn’t take long to learn that it was much easier to punch a small hole rather than a large one in the leather scraps he provided.
+We’d rotate the wheel, choosing different-sized holes, and it didn’t take long to learn that it was much easier to punch a small hole in the leather scraps, he provided, rather than a large one.
 The punch-outs looked a lot like leather rabbit pellets.

 The loops attached to the wall behind the workbench held the knives and punches, along with channelers, creasers, and awls in many sizes.
 Small boxes lined shelves on the wall and inside each were pieces of hardware used for the harnesses Grandad made.

 In the other part of the L-shaped shop stood wide cutting tables where heavy rolls of leather could be laid out.
 Saddles, horse collars, and full sets of harnesses were made from this leather, each piece cut following the contours of a metal pattern.

 This sewing-horse, which now stands in my living room, was used when sewing together two pieces of leather.
 The strap attached to the foot pedal made the upright pieces clamp the leather tight.
 Sitting astride, Grandad held one sharp-pointed awl and a needle in each hand.
 They were threaded at either end of a thick, waxed thread.